GreaterDiscord/GreaterDiscord/README.md

 # Manual Installation

 For normal users, installing via the installers makes the most sense.
 However when wanting to either develop GreaterDiscord, or when the installers do not work, this option can be used.
-Please see our [detailed documentation](https://docs.greaterdiscord.app/users/getting-started/installation#manual-installation) for a guide on how to do this.
+Please see our [detailed documentation](https://foxypiratecove37350.github.io/greaterdiscord.app/docs/users/getting-started/installation#manual-installation) for a guide on how to do this.

 # Addons

 Installing addons--like plugins and themes--is easy.
-All you need to do is select and download an addon from [our website][website-link] and put it in your folder.
-If you want some more details, or just prefer a visual guide, take a look at our [tutorial on installing addons](https://docs.greaterdiscord.app/users/guides/installing-addons) that includes a demonstration video.
+All you need to do is select and download an addon from [BetterDiscord's website](https://betterdiscord.app) and put it in your folder.
+If you want some more details, or just prefer a visual guide, take a look at our [tutorial on installing addons](https://foxypiratecove37350.github.io/greaterdiscord.app/docs/users/guides/installing-addons) that includes a demonstration video.